A simple connection from loss flatness to compressed neural representations: Reparametrization-invariant sharpness and input-invariant MLS

-where $J = \frac{\partial f(\vct{W}\vct{x}; \bar{\bld{\theta}})}{\partial (\vct{W}\vct{x})}$ (see some of the calculations in \Cref{eq:gradient_conj}).
-Therefore, the optimization problem \Cref{eq:opt} is equivalent to choosing $\bld{\sig}, \bld{\sig'}$ to minimize the upper bound on a scale-invariant MLS-like quantity (the quantity is invariant under the transformation of the first layer from $\m{Wx}$ to $\m{W}\diag(\bld{\sig}^{-1})(\diag(\bld{\sig})\m{x})$, where $\diag(\bld{\sig})\m{x}$ becomes the new input).
 For simplicity, we do not scale the original dataset in our work and only compare MLS within the same dataset.
 As a result, we can characterize those reparametrization-invariant sharpness metrics by the robustness of output to the input.
 If we consider all linear weights in the network, then those metrics indicate the robustness of output to internal network representations.

+In summary, we have shown that \citet{tsuzuku2019normalized}'s reparametrization-invariant sharpness metrics can be interpreted through our MLS framework: their matrix-normalized sharpness corresponds exactly to the upper bound on weighted MLS across layers, while their normalized sharpness minimizes a scale-invariant MLS-like quantity.
+This establishes that these metrics, while designed for reparametrization invariance, are fundamentally measuring the robustness of outputs to inputs and internal representations.